galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 {: .hands_on}
 </div>

-We now have the raw gene expression data that we will be processing, however we will need to manually add some metadata which requires finding out some more information about our files.
+We now have the raw gene expression data that we will process.
+However, we will need to manually add some metadata, which requires finding out some more information about our files.

 > <hands-on-title>Finding the metadata</hands-on-title>
 >